Stevie Wonder: 1970s: Classic albums period

-During this period, he independently recorded two albums and signed a new contract with Motown Records.
+During this period, Wonder independently recorded two albums and signed a new contract with Motown Records.
 The 120-page contract was a precedent at Motown and gave Wonder a much higher royalty rate.
 He returned to Motown in March 1972 with Music of My Mind.
 Unlike most previous albums on Motown, which usually consisted of a collection of singles, B-sides and covers, Music of My Mind was a full-length artistic statement with songs flowing together thematically.
 Wonder's lyrics dealt with social, political, and mystical themes as well as standard romantic ones, while musically he began exploring overdubbing and recording most of the instrumental parts himself.
 Music of My Mind marked the beginning of a long collaboration with Tonto's Expanding Head Band (Robert Margouleff and Malcolm Cecil), and with lyricist Yvonne Wright.

 Released in late 1972, Wonder's album Talking Book featured the No. 1 hit "Superstition", which is one of the most distinctive and famous examples of the sound of the Hohner Clavinet keyboard.
 Talking Book also featured "You Are the Sunshine of My Life", which also peaked at No. 1.
-During the same time as the album's release, Wonder began touring with the Rolling Stones to alleviate the negative effects from pigeonholing as a result of being an R&B artist in America.
-Wonder's touring with the Stones was also a factor behind the success of both "Superstition" and "You Are the Sunshine of My Life".
+During the same time as the album's release, Wonder began touring with the Rolling Stones to alleviate the negative effects from being pigeonholed as an R&B artist in America.
+His touring with the Stones was also a factor behind the success of both "Superstition" and "You Are the Sunshine of My Life".
 Between them, the two songs won three Grammy Awards.
 On an episode of the children's television show Sesame Street that aired in April 1973, Wonder and his band performed "Superstition", as well as an original called "Sesame Street Song", which demonstrated his abilities with television.